 The Solar Explorer

-ENJOY OUR DYNAMIC SUN TO ITS MAXIMUM AND EXPERIENCE THE DELIGHTS OF TIME-LAPSE SOLAR ASTRONOMY
+ENJOY OUR DYNAMIC STAR TO ITS MAXIMUM AND EXPERIENCE THE DELIGHTS OF TIME-LAPSE SOLAR ASTRONOMY

 Hello and I wish you a warm welcome to Andy Devey's website THE SOLAR EXPLORER a site as dynamic as our Sun.
 I am continuously evolving this site as an interactive resource for you aspiring amateur astronomers that are committed to SAFELY achieving your own progressive solar astronomical and outreach goals.
-Please feel free to contact me to ask questions or make any comments about my website - all feedback is helpful!
-Check out this short video [2 - 1/2 minutes] prepared by the local Barnsley press.
+Please feel free to contact me to arrange a visit or to ask questions or make any comments about my website - all feedback is helpful!
 HERE IS MY LATEST WORK and here is the most active region to date.
 Missed that major solar event?
 HERE ARE MY LARGER HIGHER RESOLUTION MOVIE FILES and my tutorial 1, tutorial 2, tutorial 3, How to measure solar features and my latest photos.
-I use The Image Source DMK21 cameras
+I use The Image Source DMK21 and DMK51 monochrome cameras.
+TRANSIT OF VENUS 5 & 6 JUNE 2012 - HERE IS THE SDO DATA and my work using the GONG data.
+FOLLOW ME ON TWITTER @AndyDevey NEW work on AR2192.
+My ASTROBIN page for very large files

-Here are over 140 online TV programs/talks and videos about the Sun dating back to the 1950's and over 180 books and substantive papers about the Sun/Solar Astronomy dating back to the 17th Century!
+Here are over 140 online TV programs/talks and videos about the Sun dating back to the 1950's and over 610 books and substantive papers and discoveries about the Sun/Solar Astronomy and observational advances dating back to the 12th Century!
 Here is the latest Solar DATA from the science community.
 Would you be interested in sponsoring me and to help me to further develop my work?

-08:01 to 08:29UT then clouded out.
-Image should be rotated 90 degrees counter clock wise for correct solar orientation.
+The image should be rotated 120 degrees counter clockwise for correct solar orientation.

 5 January 2013 here a new active region is rolling around the north-east limb and signals its arrival with a beautiful loop,